-Lunar iDXA

-Research-grade image resolution and exacting precision enables whole body assessment of bone density, fracture risk, body composition, and pediatric development
+Lunar iDXA Research-grade image resolution and exacting precision enables whole body assessment of bone density, fracture risk,

 We continuously innovate our Women's Health mammography portfolio to enable earlier detection of cancer, improve biopsy procedure timeliness, and enhance the patient experience during screening.
 Our goal is to empower women to be part of their mammography exam and improve their comfort during exams through our recently developed patient-assisted compression technology.
 In addition, we were the first to use contrast media as an adjunct to inconclusive diagnostic exams.
 Recent innovations include: